 - A focus on the imperative of developing a strong self-awareness of personal scope of practice and competence at any one point (not just in relation to emergency situations) - The importance of developing the knowledge, understanding and skills to make appropriate referrals, underpinned by the supply of relevant, concise information.

-Some of the KSBs lack an active verb, making it difficult to infer their intended meaning or level, while others inappropriately conflate reference to conditions and individuals who may have these conditions.
+Some of the KSBs lack an active verb, making it difficult to infer their intended meaning or level.